Alternative Conifer Species: RESCHEDULED EVENT

 The course is led by Chris Reynolds of Forest Research – one of the UK’s foremost experts in Alternative species selection – please see Chris’s profile below.

-Tea, coffee and water provided.
-Please bring a packed lunch as lunch is not provided.
+Drinks on arrival, please bring a packed lunch as lunch is not provided.

 Bring outdoor clothing and suitable footwear for the outdoor sessions.